jawalsh/comic-book-paratexts/pages/essay.md

 > The lone and level sands stretch far away.

 ### Advertisements
 For many mainstream American comic books, advertisements are by far the most common type of paratext.
-A single page of a silver or bronze age comic could contain a dozen or more small advertisements.
+A single page of a silver or bronze-age comic could contain a dozen or more small advertisements.

+The single double-page spread below includes 37 separate advertisements.
+The size and density of the ads is reminiscent of classified advertisements found in newspapers.

 {% include feature/image.html objectid="cbp_919" width="75" alt="Double-page spread of “Shop by mail” advertisements from Amazing Spider-Man #65 (October 1968)." caption="Double-page spread of “Shop by mail” advertisements from Amazing Spider-Man #65 (October 1968)."%}